 These licences are for small, unpowered or trailed boats and larger vessels visiting Canal & River Trust waterways for short periods from other navigations or coastal waters.
 They are not available for boats floating in marinas or moorings connected to Canal & River Trust managed waters, with the exception of ’Rivers Only’ licence holders wishing to extend their licence to cover a short term cruise on Canals.

 This gives you up to thirty days use of all our Waterways in England and Wales at any time within twelve months of issue date - the days do not need to be consecutive.
 We provide you with thirty, one-day tickets, which you date and display for each day that your boat is on the waterways.
-These licences are only available via the internet.
+These licences are only available online.

 Short Term Visitor Licences do not include free passage through the Anderton Lift, Standedge Tunnel or Ribble Link.